-Summer is the perfect time to go RV camping with your dog.
+Summer is the perfect time to do fun things and go RV camping with your dog.
 Most dogs love everything about the RV lifestyle, especially all the fresh air and exercise they may not get at home.
 But don’t pack up and hit the road just yet.
 Your furry co-pilot can be much happier if you know how to create a pet-friendly experience.
 Check out our five tips for RVing with dogs to prepare the pack for good times ahead.

 1. Make your dog feel at home in the RV before you go camping